 Many Filipinos cannot afford their hospital bills, what with the expensive health care in the Philippines.
-This why most Pinoys pay for their hospitalization through PhilHealth, according to the Philippine Wellness Index study.
+According to the Philippine Wellness Index study1, this is why most Pinoys pay for their hospitalization through PhilHealth.

 This fact highlights the importance of PhilHealth—it eases your financial burden when you or a loved one is hospitalized.

 You probably wish you wouldn’t ever have to avail of PhilHealth benefits.
-But nobody is immune to sickness—and so, it’s reassuring to have health insurance in case you actually need it.
+But nobody is immune to sickness, so it’s reassuring to have health insurance in case you need it.

 Table of Contents

 What Is PhilHealth?

 The Philippine Health Insurance Corporation, or PhilHealth, is a government agency attached to the Department of Health that provides health insurance in the Philippines.

 PhilHealth’s mandate is to ensure all citizens access affordable health care.
 However, it does not directly provide medical services.
 Instead, PhilHealth is the government’s health insurance provider.
 Subsidized healthcare services are availed at hospitals and clinics accredited by PhilHealth.

 According to the Universal Health Care Act2, anyone can avail of PhilHealth benefits without presenting a PhilHealth card or paying co-payment or co-insurance fees.

 Signed in February 2019, the law introduced significant reforms to make healthcare services in the Philippines more affordable and comprehensive.
 Specifically: